Self-harm among teens is on the rise–here’s why

 “The goal of DBT is to help clients identify what triggers their feelings of self-harm and to help them learn coping skills to feel better without harming themselves,” Kress says.
 “By changing the way they think or respond to a situation, they can change the way they feel and prevent relapses later in life.”

-In addition to DBT, Cognitive Behavioral Therapy (CBT) is used to break the self-destructive cycle of self-injury, while also identifying underlying health issues that need to be addressed.
-CBT teaches how to change unwanted behaviors by showing people how to change their thought patterns.
+Psychotherapy treatments like CBT and DBT are used to break the self-destructive cycle of self-injury, while also identifying underlying health issues that need to be addressed.

 Kress says it’s also imperative that clients identify their triggers for self-harm and develop new coping strategies.
-While everyone has different triggers, Kress says common examples of triggers that can lead to self-harm include: being bullied, abuse and fighting with family or friends.
+While everyone has different triggers, Kress says common examples of triggers that can lead to self-harm include being bullied, abuse, and fighting with family or friends.
+Use of drugs or alcohol may also raise the risk that someone could engage in self-injury.

 Boost endorphins to help with recovery

-The act of cutting releases endorphins in the brain, creating a sense of calm and helping the body deal with pain and stress, says Kress.
-An addictive behavior, it can also prove dangerous causing excessive blood loss, permanent scars, infections and sometimes life-threatening injuries.
+The act of cutting may release endorphins in the brain, creating a sense of calm and helping the body deal with pain and stress, says Kress.
+An addictive behavior, it can also prove dangerous, causing excessive blood loss, permanent scars, infections, and sometimes life-threatening injuries.

-“In therapy, clients are taught coping skills and ways to boost endorphins naturally, replacing self-harm behavior with healthy activities such as exercise, journaling, spending time with friends or listening to music,” says Kress.
+In the longer term, it can help to learn healthy coping mechanisms.
+“In therapy, clients are taught coping skills and ways to boost endorphins naturally, replacing self-harm behavior with healthy activities such as exercise, journaling, spending time with friends, or listening to music,” says Kress.
 “Without mastering alternative coping skills, self-harm can continue into adulthood and lead to increased depression and anxiety.”

 Be aware of relapses